rangari-rani/academic-projects-mca/weather-app/README.md

 ## 📚 About This Project

-Originally built during MCA (2022), this project marked my first deep dive into working with external APIs, dynamic UI states, and timezone-aware data presentation using React.
+Originally built during MCA, this project marked my first deep dive into working with external APIs, dynamic UI states, and timezone-aware data presentation using React.

 Despite being a small-scale frontend app, it showcases key strengths:
 - Real-time data handling from the OpenWeatherMap API